turbot/pipes-docs/docs/accounts/tenant/usage.md

 <br />
 <img src="/images/docs/pipes/usage_org_users.png" width="400pt"/>

-The **Users** charts shows the total number of users in your tenant as of each day.
+The **Users** chart shows the total number of users in your tenant as of each day.

 ## Usage Thresholds

 Pipes **Usage Thresholds** enable you to set usage limits and control what happens when those limits are reached.
-You can see summary of your usage thresholds at the top of the **Usage** page.
+You can see a summary of your usage thresholds at the top of the **Usage** page.
 Click **Manage** to view and set usage thresholds for your tenant.

 <img src="/images/docs/pipes/pipes_identity_usage_thresholds.png" width="400pt"/>